maxviv/PythonPractice/README.md

 # Python repo
 Python sample code repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an example repository for the Git tutorial on https://www.w3schools.com